2xmonth/dreambox-bot/README.md

 Also, you cant use most vpns with this because then you sometimes get captchas and i dont want to add captcha support

 # Don't abuse this, I don't want to be involved in any way with how you use it.
+I got in trouble with my school because of this, take that how you will.